shankarapailoor/moonshine/README.md

 # MoonShine: Seed Selection for OS Fuzzers (USENIX '18)

-MoonShine selects compact and diverse seeds for OS fuzzers by distilling system call traces of real world programs through lightweight static analysis.
+MoonShine selects compact and diverse seeds for OS fuzzers from system call traces of real world programs.
 Please see our USENIX'18 paper [MoonShine: Optimizing OS Fuzzer Seed Selection with Trace Distillation](http://www.cs.columbia.edu/~suman/docs/moonshine.pdf) for more details.
 Currently, MoonShine can only generate seeds for Syzkaller on Linux.

 # Contact
 [Shankara Pailoor](shankarapailoor@gmail.com)